raphaelrobert/mimi-delivery-service/draft-robert-mimi-delivery-service.md

 **Validation:**

-* The MLSMessage must contain a PublicMessage that contains a single remove proposal.
+* The MLSMessage MUST contain a PublicMessage that contains a single Remove proposal.
-* The remove proposal must target the sending client.
+* The Remove proposal MUST target the sending client.

 ## Update a client in a group